kupietools/terminal-notifier-bridge-for-email-notifications/README.md

 # FYI

-Just so you are aware, this script creates an invisible folder called .terminalNotifierForThunderbird in your home directory, for purpose of tracking dupes and keeping a lockfile to prevent simultaneously trying to execute more than one instance of Terminal-Notifier at a time.
+Just so you are aware, this script creates an invisible folder called `.terminalNotifierForThunderbird` in your home directory, for purpose of tracking dupes and keeping a lockfile to prevent simultaneously trying to execute more than one instance of Terminal-Notifier at a time.
 You can safely delete this folder at any time, although if you choose to prohibit duplicate notifications in the settings below, deleting it will reset the duplicate tracking and the next appearance of any subsequent notification will never register as a dupe.
+The folder will be recreated every time the script runs.